itsme12453/Exampro-Markscheme-Unlocker/README.md

-# Exampro-Markscheme-Unlocker — Installation Guide
+# Exampro Markscheme Unlocker — Installation Guide

 This guide will help you install the **Exampro-Markscheme-Unlocker** Chrome extension manually on your browser.